 In addition to completing their technical program at Perry Technical Institute, students complete credits at Yakima Valley Community College.
 Credits are designated as core requirements and are required for all programs.
-For additional information, please contact the Workforce Education Division at Yakima Valley Community College at (509) 574-4744 or (509) 574-4796 (www.yvcc.edu) or Perry Technical Institute at (509) 453-0374.
-The Automotive Technology, Business Technology & Accounting, Legal Office Assistant/Paralegal, Medical Office Administration & Coding, Information Technology & Communication Systems do not have articulation agreements with Yakima Valley Community College.
+For additional information, please contact the Workforce Education Division at Yakima Valley Community College at 509.574.4744 or 509.574.4796 (www.yvcc.edu) or Perry Technical Institute at 509.453.0374.
+The Automotive Technology, Business Technology & Accounting, Legal Office Assistant/Paralegal, Medical Assistant, Medical Office Administration & Coding, Information Technology & Communication Systems, and Welding Technology do not have articulation agreements with Yakima Valley Community College.

-An articulation between Perry Technical Institute and Yakima Valley Technical Skills Center provides high school students with the opportunity to earn credit for one quarter in either Automotive Technology or Welding Technology at Perry Technical Institute.
-In order to qualify, YV-Tech students must meet all terms of the articulation agreement, including but not limited to, providing Perry Technical Institute with transcripts that depict transferable credits have been earned.
+An articulation between Perry Technical Institute, the Yakima School District, and the Yakima Valley Technical Skills Center provides high school students with the opportunity to earn credit for one quarter in Perry's Automotive, Machine, Welding, Business, Medical, and Legal programs.
+In order to qualify, high school students must meet all terms of the articulation agreement, including but not limited to, providing Perry Technical Institute with transcripts that depict transferable credits have been earned.